Dyumnin-Interns/cocotbext-can/README.md

 ## Introduction

-The CAN (Controller Area Network) protocol facilitates vehicle multi-node communication through dual-wire signaling (CANH, CANL).Messages with unique identifiers are broadcasted on the bus, allowing nodes to interpret and act upon relevant data.
-This message-based system enables efficient, real-time data exchange crucial for automotive functionalities and control.This document supports can 2.0b.
+The CAN (Controller Area Network) protocol facilitates vehicle multi-node communication through dual-wire signaling (CANH, CANL).Messages with unique identifiers are broadcasted on the bus, allowing nodes to interpret and act upon relevant data.This message-based system enables efficient,real-time data exchange crucial for automotive functionalities and control.This document supports can 2.0b.
 For the simulation of a can protocol

 ## Installation